 CULGI can be used a wide range of applications, of which a few examples are listed below.
 For more information, check out it out below.

 Silicon hydrogels can be applied as contact-lenses.
 Such lensing systems need to combine a few properties that are not easy to combine.
 The lens needs to be high in water content for comfort, but too much water can lead to bacterial growth.
 The lens needs to be high in oxygen permeability, but mechanically stable.

 CULGI has developed a multiscale model, that takes arbitrary monomers as input, and generates a full 3D cross-linked structure as a result.
 The fabric is then used in a post-processing step for calculation of transport and mechanical properties.

-Polyaramide polymers, such as Kevlar, are among the most robust polymers known.
+Polyaramid polymers, such as Kevlar, are among the most robust polymers known.
 The polymers are spun from a concentrated sulfuric acid bath and woven into fibers.
-They find their applications in many products, such as composite materials for automotives, aerospace and military.
+They find their applications in many products, such as composite materials for automotive, aerospace and military industry.
 CULGI has made a 3D model for the reactive processing of the polymers, starting from a quantum model for a small part of a chain.
 The coarse-grained 3D condensation reaction model generates a distribution of polymers, depending on solvent conditions.
-The concentrated solution is then used as input for a micro-rheological model that mimics the conditions in the spinnerette.
+The concentrated solution is then used as input for a micro-rheological model that mimics the conditions in the spinnerets.

 POLYOLEFINE POLYMER BLEND

 Polyolefines are versatile polymers, that, while made up of only carbon and hydrogen, can be made into a range

 Composite materials of polypropylene and polyethylene are particularly interesting because of a combination of cheap manufacturing by reactive processing, and material properties.